rcarmo/azure-docker-swarm-cluster/README.md

 ## Changelog

+* 2017-04-29: Updated `cloud-init` files to install Docker CE from new official repository, renamed Makefile targets for agents
 * 2017-02-28: Updated (and simplified) the template to support managed disks, added CPU-based autoscaling.
 * Previously: Moved from `xplat-cli` to [Azure CLI][az], removed extraneous [Python][p] helpers.